All Episodes

 And there are people that got everything right.

-Us, those of us in talk radio, Rush, Mark, me, there are others.
+Those of us in talk radio, Rush, Mark, me, there are others.

 I don't want to exclude anybody.

-I want everybody that was right to take a lap and take a bow for telling your audience the truth.
+I want everybody that was right to take a lap and take a bow for telling your audience the truth, just like we try to do every day.

-He wasn't saying Hannity and Limbaugh should have a polar surprise.
+He wasn't saying Hannity and Limbaugh should have a Polar surprise.

 He's saying they gave it to them.